Skip to content

 Tenorshare UltData iPhone Data Recovery Review (2026)

-Tenorshare UltData iPhone Data Recovery review for 2026.
-We tested scan speed, iCloud and iTunes recovery, pricing, and the best free alternatives.
+Tenorshare UltData iPhone Data Recovery review for 2026, covering scan speed, iCloud and iTunes recovery, pricing, and the best free alternatives to try.

 Tenorshare UltData iPhone Data Recovery is a desktop app for Windows and Mac that pulls deleted photos, messages, contacts, WhatsApp threads, and 30+ other file types from your own iPhone, your own iTunes or Finder backup, or your own iCloud backup.
-We’ve used it on family iPhones since iOS 12 and tested the May 2026 build on a 256 GB iPhone 13 running iOS 17.
+The May 2026 build runs on Windows and macOS and supports current iPhones through iOS 17.

 This guide assumes the iPhone, the Apple ID, and any backup involved belong to you.
 Recovering data from someone else’s device or account without their explicit consent can violate the Computer Fraud and Abuse Act and Apple’s Terms of Service.